A personal anti-Trump website

 The notebook stays open on purpose

-Searches I sent out24 queries across 15 active lanes, starting with Trump Iran war latest 2026.
+Searches I sent out24 queries across 15 active lanes, starting with federal judge blocks Trump administration action 2026.

-Receipts I kept50 fresh sources kept, with 49 high-quality links still standing after the pass.
+Receipts I kept85 fresh sources kept, with 85 high-quality links still standing after the pass.

 What I would text first